 Meditation Stones, Crystals and Wands

-Meditation stones or meditation crystals help one focus their attention and is an aid to the process of meditation.
+Meditation stones or crystals help one focus their attention.

 Many people use crystal points or gemstone wands in their crystal healing rituals.